ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-on-axion/1-create-instance.md

 ## Create an Axion instance

-Axion is Google's first Arm-based CPU, designed with the Armv9 Neoverse N2 architecture.
+Axion is Google’s first Arm-based server processor, built using the Armv9 Neoverse V2 CPU.
 Created specifically for the data center, Axion delivers industry-leading performance and energy efficiency.

 {{% notice Note %}}
 The Axion instance type (C4A) is currently in public preview.
 A GA (General Availability) release will happen in the coming months.